 Application Process and Guidelines

-- Symposium or workshop of more than 3 hours: $32,000 plus $10,000 per hour or portion of an hour over three hours, including breaks, in addition to a $500 nonrefundable application fee.
+- Symposium of more than three hours: $32,000 plus $10,000 per hour or portion of an hour over three hours, including breaks, in addition to a $500 nonrefundable application fee

 - Learning objectives